himanshu8977/SmartCart-Customer-Segmentation/README.md

 2. Clean and preprocess the data
 3. Perform Exploratory Data Analysis (EDA)
 4. Scale the features
+5. PCA for dimensionality reduction
-5. Visualize and analyze customer segments
+6. Visualize and analyze customer segments
-6. Apply K-Means Clustering and Agglomerative Clustering
+7. Apply K-Means Clustering and Agglomerative Clustering
-7. Characterisation of Clusters
+8. Characterisation of Clusters

 ## Results
 The model successfully groups customers into meaningful clusters, helping businesses understand customer behavior and improve marketing strategies.